-The way in which hazardous, non-hazardous, incinerator waste and hydrocarbon contaminated material is managed on site is not expected to change during Care and Maintenance although the volumes of waste are expected to be substantially less.
+The way in which hazardous, non-hazardous, incinerator waste and hydrocarbon contaminated material is managed on site is not expected to change during Care & Maintenance although the volumes of waste are expected to be substantially less.

 Management of non-hazardous waste includes recycling, treatment, and disposal of waste streams based on their specific characteristics.
-Non-hazardous waste management during Care and Maintenance will be in accordance with Non-hazardous Waste Management Plan.
+Non-hazardous waste management during Care & Maintenance will be in accordance with Non-hazardous Waste Management Plan.

-Management of Hazardous waste will be in accordance with the Hazardous Waste Management Plan.
+Management of hazardous waste will be in accordance with the Hazardous Waste Management Plan.
 Agnico Eagle will collect and inventory hazardous waste (processing chemicals, reagents, and petroleum products) and properly store or remove from site.
 Hazardous waste collection, segregation, handling, storage, transport and disposal procedures will be carried out to minimize the risk to site workforce and the environment.

-Management of incinerator waste will be in accordance with the Incinerator and Composter Waste Management Plan (Agnico Eagle 2023).
+Management of incinerator waste will be in accordance with the Incinerator and Composter Waste Management Plan.
 Domestic waste streams will be segregated to operate the domestic waste incinerators in a safe, efficient, and environmentally compliant manner.
-The Water Licence requires Agnico Eagle to demonstrate that the incinerators are in compliance with the Canadian Council of Ministers of the Environment (CCME) Canada-wide Standards (CWS) for air emissions of dioxin, furan, and mercury.
+The Water License requires Agnico Eagle to demonstrate that the incinerators are in compliance with the Canadian Council of Ministers of the Environment (CCME) Canada wide Standards (CWS) for air emissions of dioxin, furan, and mercury.
 The testing will be conducted when the thresholds for monitoring are met and in accordance with the Air Quality Management Plan.
-Stack test on incinerators will be conducted after a significant change to site activities with the potential to change the waste stream or every three years, whatever is more frequent.
+Stack tests on incinerators will be conducted after a significant change to site activities with the potential to change the waste stream or every three years, whatever is more frequent.

-As a measure to reduce fuel consumption, Agnico Eagle submitted an application to add in-vessel composting of organic waste generated at Hope Bay as an alternative to incineration to reduce fuel consumption and overall greenhouse gas emissions.
-This was approved by the NWB in July 2023 and will be commissioned in 2024.
+As an alternative for some wastes and to reduce fuel consumption and overall greenhouse gas emissions, Agnico Eagle submitted an application to add in-vessel composting of organic waste generated at Hope Bay.
+This was approved by the NWB in July 2023 and was commissioned in 2024.